-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of NAGAX consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the crypto exchanges out there, so that you can find the right one for you.
+This review of NAGAX consists of four parts: general info, fees, deposit methods and security.

 The team behind NAGAX is lead by four people: Benjamin Bilski, Andreas Luecke, Michael Milonas and Stavros C. Fatta.
 They are all listed on the company’s website with links to their LinkedIn-profiles etc. This does provide some extra level of comfort for a prospective user wondering whether the exchange is legitimate or not.

-On the date of writing this review (3 July 2019), NAGAX had a 24 hour trading volume of only USD 22,176.
-Naturally, this is a very low 24 hour trading volume that the exchange must improve in order for it to be an attractive choice for anyone.
+On the date of first writing this review (3 July 2019), NAGAX had a 24 hour trading volume of only USD 22,176.
+On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume had improved and was then USD 167,963 (according to Coinmarketcap).
+Naturally, both the trading volume in July 2019 and in March 2020 is very low and the exchange must improve it in order to be an attractive choice for anyone.

 If you are on of the people who prefers to do his/her trading while “on the go”, then you’ll be happy to learn that NAGAX is also available through mobile use.